 Suites and Halls

-Located near Hereford College, these three corridor-style facilities are designed for upperclass and transfer students.
-The residential spaces are a combination of single and double air-conditioned rooms with central bath areas on each floor.
-Two lounges are located on each floor, and one is equipped with a sink and microwave.
+Located near Hereford College, these hall-style facilities are designed for upperclass and incoming transfer students.
+The residential spaces are a combination of single and double air-conditioned rooms (two-thirds are singles) with central bath areas on each floor that open onto a common hallway.
+Each floor shares two furnished lounges, one equipped with a sink and microwave.
+Johnson & Weedon allow students to come together for socializing or studying, combining community living with the privacy of singles.
 Area features include a dining hall, laundry facilities, and outdoor recreation areas.

 Please see Residential Colleges for a description of the University's three residential colleges.
-First-year and transfer students may also live in a residential college.
-Each requires a supplemental application.
+First-year and incoming transfer students may also live in a residential college.
+Each college requires a supplemental application.

 Next door at 1408 Jefferson Park Avenue is La Casa Bolivar (the Spanish House), which houses 23 students.
 La Maison Française (the French House) is located at 1404 Jefferson Park Avenue, next to the Spanish House, and houses up to 27 students.
 Students may apply to live in a language house after their first year.
 Each house requires a supplemental application, and students may be required to participate in a meal plan.
-For more information, students should contact the appropriate language department.
+For more information, students should contact the appropriate language department or see Language Houses.